codingABI/DFR0534/README.md

 # DFR0534
-Arduino Uno/Nano library for a [DFR0534](https://wiki.dfrobot.com/Voice_Module_SKU__DFR0534) audio module.
+An Arduino Uno/Nano library for a [DFR0534](https://wiki.dfrobot.com/Voice_Module_SKU__DFR0534) audio module.
 The library works with SoftwareSerial and is very similar to https://github.com/sleemanj/JQ8400_Serial, but is no fork.

 To create a DFR0534 object pass the existing SoftwareSerial object as parameter to the DFR0534 constructor, for example